 There are four main cell service providers in the United States — but only two of them are of much interest to travellers.

-Verizon (which has one of the largest networks) and Sprint use CDMA technology that’s incompatible with almost any phone not sold by them.
-Unless you’re planning to buy a phone specifically for your time in the US, you’re out of luck with those two.
+Verizon (which has one of the largest networks) and Sprint used to only use CDMA technology that’s incompatible with almost any phone not sold by them.
+Both companies have, however, been rolling out GSM-based LTE service in recent years.

 Of the other two companies, AT&T has the largest (and often, most congested) network, offering coverage throughout most of the continental United States (map).
 It’s a big country, though.
 If you’re planning on road-tripping through lightly-populated states like Nebraska, Montana and a few others, you’ll still hit some very large dead spots.